-Yes.
+A: Yes.
 Public bodies are required to provide at every official meeting a period of time on their agenda for public comment.
+SDCL 1-25-1.
 Each public body has the discretion to limit public comment as to the time allowed for each topic commented on, and as to the total time allowed for public comment.
-A public comment period is not required for meetings held solely for the purpose of executive session.
+Public comment is not required at meetings held solely for an executive session, inauguration, presentation of an annual report, or swearing in of elected officials.

-CAN PUBLIC MEETINGS BE RECORDED?
+Q: CAN PUBLIC MEETINGS BE RECORDED?

-Yes, SDCL 1-25-11 requires public bodies to allow recording (audio or video) of their meetings if the recording is reasonable, obvious, and not disruptive.
+A: Yes, SDCL 1-25-11 requires public bodies to allow recording (audio or video) of their meetings if the recording is reasonable, obvious, and not disruptive.
 This requirement does not apply to those portions of a meeting confidential or closed to the public.

-WHEN CAN A MEETING BE CLOSED TO THE PUBLIC AND MEDIA?
+Q: WHEN CAN A MEETING BE CLOSED TO THE PUBLIC AND MEDIA?

-• SDCL 1-25-2 allows a public body to close a meeting for the following purposes: 1) to discuss personnel issues pertaining to officers or employees; 2) consideration of the performance or discipline of a student, or the student's participation in interscholastic activities; 3) consulting with legal counsel, or reviewing communications from legal counsel about proposed or pending litigation or contractual matters; 4) employee contract negotiations; 5) to discuss marketing or pricing strategies of a publicly-owned competitive business; or 6) to discuss information related to the protection of public or private property such as emergency management response plans or other public safety information.
+A: SDCL 1-25-2 allows a public body to close a meeting for the following purposes: 1) to discuss personnel issues pertaining to officers or employees; 2) consideration of the performance or discipline of a student, or the student's participation in interscholastic activities; 3) consulting with legal counsel, or reviewing communications from legal counsel about proposed or pending litigation or contractual matters; 4) employee contract negotiations; 5) to discuss marketing or pricing strategies of a publicly-owned competitive business; or 6) to discuss information related to the protection of public or private property such as emergency management response plans or other public safety information.
 The statute also recognizes that executive session may be appropriate to comport with other laws that require confidentiality or permit executive or closed meetings.
 Federal law pertaining to students and medical records will also cause school districts and other entities to conduct executive sessions or conduct meetings to refrain from releasing confidential information.
 Meetings may also be closed by cities and counties for certain economic development matters.
 SDCL 9-34-19.